 Key Metrics to Analyze in Chargeback Reports

-Analyzing chargeback reports is essential for e-commerce businesses to identify and prevent chargebacks.
+Analyzing such reports is essential for e-commerce businesses to identify and prevent chargebacks.
 There are several key metrics that merchants should analyze to understand their chargeback performance and identify areas for improvement.
 In this article, we will discuss the top five metrics that merchants should analyze in their chargeback reports.

 1. Chargeback Ratios